mdn/content/files/en-us/web/api/fencedframeconfig/index.md

 A `FencedFrameConfig` object maps to internal config information not accessible from the embedding page's JavaScript.
 The internal information is as follows:

 - `urn`
-  - : A [URN](/en-US/docs/Glossary/URN) [UUID](/en-US/docs/Glossary/URN), which uniquely identifies the source of the content to be embedded inside the fenced frame.
+  - : A [URN](/en-US/docs/Glossary/URN) [UUID](/en-US/docs/Glossary/UUID), which uniquely identifies the source of the content to be embedded inside the fenced frame.
 - `config`

   - : An object containing internal config information, which has the following properties:

     - `mappedURL`
-      - : An object representing ...
-(NOT SURE WHAT THIS REPRESENTS), or `null` if it has not been specified.
+      - : An object representing the initial URL that the fenced frame will be navigated to when the config loads, or `null` if it has not been specified.
 This object contains two properties:
         - `url`: The URL.
-        - `visibility`: An enumerated value specifying whether the URL should be made available inside the fenced frame (`"transparent"`) or not (`"opaque"`).
+        - `visibility`: An enumerated value specifying whether the URL is visible to the embedder when they look at the `FencedFrameConfig` properties (`"transparent"`) or not (`"opaque"`).
     - `containerSize`
       - : An object specifying the size of the containing `<fencedframe>`, or `null` if it has not been specified.
 This object contains two properties:
         - `height`: A number specifying the height of the containing `<fencedframe>`.